 General Counsel are employed by organisations and they are mainly based in offices, but they also attend courthouses for trials or to file documents.

 The General Counsel is an important leader in any company, with their decisions influencing the whole business.
-General Counsel responsibilities will vary depending on the organisation and the legal issues it might be facing, but key duties usually include:
+General Counsel roles and responsibilities will vary depending on the organisation and the legal issues it might be facing, but key duties usually include:

 • Providing legal advice